Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is the best in the West.
-He also has the North, East and South totally covered.
+Jayesh can masturbate with no hands.

-Updated on: [24/11/2024]
+Updated on: [25/11/2024]
 <!-- #jokeEnd -->